handsomecode/smart-foosball-iot/SlackBot/README-slackbot.md

 First of all, you need to [create slack application](https://api.slack.com/apps) and:

-1. Give our application the following permisson in **Features -> OAuth & Permissions**:
+1. Give our application the following permission in **Features -> OAuth & Permissions**:
 * Confirm user’s identity.
 * Access user’s profile and team profile fields.
 * View email addresses of people on this team.